HackademINT/CTFd-chart/README.md

 This chart is inspired by [Bitnami](https://bitnami.com/)'s [high quality charts](https://github.com/bitnami/charts/tree/main), and uses Bitnami packages for its dependencies.

+By default, the chart will deploy everything needed to operate CTFd in a high availability deployment, including Redis, MariaDB and MinIO.
+However, you might want to use external services instead when running in production.

 ## State of this project

-While this chart can, and has been used in production successfully, it is still an ongoing project and will not work in all configurations.
-Upload support is especially limited, and the only reliable solution at present is to use an external S3 bucket.
+While this chart can, and has been used in production successfully, it is still an ongoing project and all configuration haven't been thoroughly tested.

 ## TL;DR